helenebm98/EAM-AX7-TEST1703/05_Functional_Locations.md

 #### Set up Functional Location Stage Groups

-When you have created the stages required for your requests, they can be divided into groups.
-This is done to create the stage group flow that may be used for different types of requests.
-As a minimum, one standard request stage group should be created.
+When you have created the stages required for your functional locations, they can be divided into groups.
+This is done to create the stage group flow that may be used for different types of functional locations.
+As a minimum, one standard functional location stage group should be created.

 1. Click **Enterprise asset management** > **Setup** > **Functional locations** > **Stage** > **Stage groups**.